2025-05-16 17:45:00 +0800 CST By Georgia Vincent

 Balancing Work and Vet School: Strategies for Financial Stability

 Pursuing a veterinary degree while maintaining financial stability can be challenging, but careful planning and innovative strategies can help achieve a balance.
-Here are some practical approaches to managing finances in vet school:
+Here are practical approaches to managing finances in vet school:

 Explore Part-Time Work Opportunities